19 Best New Portfolio Sites, August 2017

 Hello readers, it’s August, and that joke I made about the heat last month has come back to bite me.
 On the upside, we have a whole bunch of new portfolios to check out.
 This month, there is no real theme.
 Design styles are pretty much all over the place, so there’ll be a little something for everyone.
 Enjoy!

-Tim Roussilhe’s portfolio is kept simple and mostly monochromatic, until you start to dig a little deeper.
+is kept simple and mostly monochromatic, until you start to dig a little deeper.
 Interact with the elements on screen, and you’ll start to see more than a few fun surprises.
 His work includes the portfolio of Alexandre Rochet (which we’ve featured before), another site that clearly demonstrates Tim’s love of type and animated chaos.

 Another clean, simple, professional portfolio.
 I particularly appreciate the inclusion of the hand-written notes, and the hand-drawn wireframes.
 And the testimonials.
 And the…look, this guy just put a lot of effort into making this site tell a story about him, his work, and each project in particular.
 I like it.